upto3/upto3-organizations/README.md

 # Upto3 Organizations

 This project designed to manage and standardize all organizational information for Upto3.

 The goal is to provide an open-source platform for managing the organizational structure upon which event submissions depend.

 ## Organization JSON Format

 Organizations are represented in JSON format with the name info.json and has the following properties:

-- `logo`: a string representing the path to the organization's logo, in 100x100 PNG format
+- `logo`: a string representing the path to the organization's logo, in 300x300 JPG format
 - `name`: a string representing the organization's name
 - `token`: a string representing the organization's token, if it does not exist, please fill in `null`
 - `intro`: a string providing a brief introduction to the organization, 20 characters or less